Wraparound with Intensive Services (WISe)

 Find out if WISe is available in your area

 WISe is rolling out across Washington through June 2018.
 Review the WISe referrals contact list to see if WISe is available in your county.
+For children and youth who identify as American Indian or Alaska Native, you can also review the WISe referrals fee-for-service provider contact list.

 Ask for a WISe screen